dHofmeister/filewatcher/README.md

 - Ratatui: Could be a nice interface for such a system; however, it would probably require more time to develop, and its benefits might not be too great.
 - Auto-diff: An output that immediately shows changes could be useful.

-## Summary

-This README outlines the core components and libraries used for building a cross-platform file system monitor in Rust.
-The notify crate is used for file monitoring, notify_debouncer_mini for debouncing events, and clap for the command-line interface.
-Error handling is managed using the anyhow crate.
-Future enhancements may include a Ratatui interface and tab auto-complete functionality.

 ## Usage
 ```bash
 cargo run -- --help